sillito/websystems/exercises/server.markdown

 * A naive implementation of the server for this assignment will likely have a security vulnerability that gives clients access to files that are not under the `public/` directory.
 To trigger this vulnerability, clients need only send requests with a path that includes one or more `../` elements in the path.
 For example, a request for `../image.png` would be translated as `public/../image.png`, which is a file not under the public directory.

-* To help you get started with this assignment here are a few code examples of demonstrating IO in Node.
+* To help you get started with this assignment below is a code example demonstrating IO in Node, but not handling any errors.
+In particular the code is streaming the file contents (in chunks as they are read) to the response.
+You may also want to look at the `path` module in node for several helpful functions, such as `path.exists` and `path.join`.

-		TODO
+	{% highlight javascript %}
+	var fs = require('fs')

+	response.writeHead(200, {'Content-Type':'image/jpg'})

+    var rs = fs.createReadStream(filename)

+	// each time some data is read, write it to the response rs.on('data', function(chunk) {
+        response.write(chunk)
+    })

+	// when we have read all the data, end the response rs.on('end', function() {
+        response.end()
+    })
+	{% endhighlight %}